Hardware Verification Programme

 How it works

 Mornings are talks and workshops from researchers and engineers working on hardware verification.
-Afternoons are for scoping out solutions to problems in AI verification.
-By Day 6, you present a technical proposal to peers and practitioners.
+Afternoons are working sessions with residents.
+By Day 6, you present to peers and practitioners.

 A presentation at Meridian, Cambridge